 Rebecca Caron is an assistant professor within the college of nursing at the University of Wyoming, where she has served since 2014.
 She has previously worked as a family nurse practitioner and as a staff nurse in a number of different locations throughout the United States.
 She received the 2015 Nominee CHS Young Investigator Award and the 2014 American Society for Reproductive Medicine Nurse Research Award.
 She’s also a member of the American Nurses Association, the American Academy of Nurse Practitioners, the American Society for Reproductive Medicine, and a number of other professional organizations.

 Although this program is not located in Wyoming, obtaining an online graduate degree at the University of Colorado at Colorado Springs is still an option for Wyoming residents.
-Here, students may pursue an online MSN degree in one of the following specialties:
+Here, students may pursue an online MSN degree or post-master's certificate in one of the following specialties:

 Students are not required to visit the campus at all during the course of their studies.
 Please note that the school also provides a 100 percent online post-MSN DNP program and has received accreditation from both the CCNE as well as the Colorado Commission of Higher Education (CCHE).
-Tuition and fees can be determined using UCCS’s bursar office tool.
+Other schools in Colorado that might be options include the University of Colorado, Denver and the University of Northern Colorado in Greeley.

 As a final mention, aspiring NPs in the Wyoming should understand that the state offers a “full practice” environment for nurse practitioners (AANP 2017).
 This means that NPs within the state are provided full authority by the WSBN to partake in all aspects related to their practice, and may perform the following duties: